On the "Open Way" of now, every act arises here

-He has been practicing Zen since 1989 and a
+Doko-san has been practicing Zen since 1989 and met Hogen-san in 1991.
+He became a monk in 1994, with dharma heir

 Peter (Genjo) Bruza started zen practice in the late eighties with the Kanzeon Sangha (The Netherlands).
-His first teacher was Genno Roshi, who greatly helped him on The Way.
-After moving back to Australia he briefly studied within the Korean Kwan Um school of zen and and then met is master, Hogen Yamahata at a sesshin near Byron Bay in 1995.
-Since then he has been studying under Hogen san's guidance and became a Dharma heir in January 2008.
+His first teacher was Genno Roshi /(Kanzeon Sangha), who greatly helped him on The Way.
+After moving back to Australia he briefly studied within the Korean Kwan Um school of zen and then met is master, Hogen Yamahata at a sesshin near Byron Bay in 1995.
+Since then he has been studying under Hogen san's guidance and became a Dharma successor in August 2008.

 Peter developed a serious interest in zen during his mid teens but it wasn't until the early 1990s that he began regular practice.
 His first formal teacher was John Tarrant, through retreats with the Sydney Zen Centre.
 On moving to Queensland in 1996 he became, and continues to be, a student of Zen Master Hogen Yamahata.
 The late Chan Master Sheng Yen has also influenced his practice.

 Peter's formal Jukai was with Harada Tangen Roshi (Hogen Yamahata's master) on 16 August 2001, receiving the Dharma name of Daigyo Genyo.
 Peter ordained as a monk on 18 April 2003, and in January 2008 Hogen Yamahata gave him authority to teach, lead retreats, and give dokusan.